Not out the woods: Bauer's NZ mags still up for sale

-The Herald understands that the Bauer New Zealand titles remain on the market, despite reports they had been acquired by private equity firm Mercury Capital.
+Bauer's New Zealand magazine titles remain on the market, despite the Australian publishing business being bought by private equity firm Mercury Capital, the Herald understands.

 Bauer's New Zealand stable included the Listener, the Woman's Weekly, North & South, and Metro - they have not been published since the beginning of lockdown.

-It's understood the sales process for these publications - being managed by EY - is ongoing and that numerous parties remain interested in acquiring at least some of them.
+It's understood the sales process for these publications - being managed by EY - is continuing and that numerous parties remain interested in acquiring at least some of them.

 Mercury Capital had been linked to the Australian arm of the business as early as November last year.